 - Should we throw away old toys?
 What should we do with them?

 Recycling starts at home.
 Get a recycling bin or participate in your neighborhood recycling program.
 Recycle everything you can – paper, plastic, cardboard, cans, milk cartons, toilet tissue & paper towel rolls, water bottles, etc. We started small, and now I make sure I recycle everything, but I also clean out all recycled materials before putting them in the recycling box that we have in the kitchen.
 It’s a big deal at my house now.
 Read my post – Clever Ways to Make Recycling Fun for Kids for other ways to get your kids on board.

 Remember, parents – it starts with us, and before you know it, responsible consumption will be part of your family’s everyday life.

 Thomas & Friends does a remarkable job on this video explaining Responsible Consumption by talking about reusing, repairing, and recycling.
 Let your kids watch it with you.

-Let’s do our part teaching kids about Responsible Consumption & Production and take care of our environment at the same time!
+Let’s do our part by teaching kids about Responsible Consumption & Production and take care of our environment at the same time!

 Teaching Kids about Responsible Consumption & Production is vital to our environment.
 For more information, please check out Thomas & Friends All Aboard for Global Goals.